The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Things to Consider When Visiting Granada

-Granada is one of those destinations where you’ll meet a lot of ex-pats who say things like, “Yeah, I came for a week back in 2004, and now I own a house here and live in Nicaragua full time…”
+Granada is one of those destinations where you’ll meet a lot of foreign residents who say things like, “Yeah, I came for a week back in 2004, and now I own a house here and live in Nicaragua full time…”

 red and yellow church in granada nicaragua